ZenStarlight/Project-Z-STXR-Rev.-2-/README.md

 Fork the repo

-Create a new branch (git checkout -b feature/YourFeature)
+Create a new branch

-Commit your changes (git commit -m 'Add some feature')
+Commit your changes

-Push to the branch (git push origin feature/YourFeature)
+Push to the branch

 Open a pull request